tyeborg/client-server-socket-app/README.md

 ## Project Evaluation

 *"Kernel module builds and runs, but it doesn't seem to always get a file, and cannot reconnect.
 So, generally working and well put together with a few bugs in place."* - Kevin Chalmers

+* **Solution**: Excellent (A running solution meeting all the specification)
+* **Correctness**: Good (Program produces correct answers or appropriate results for the majority of inputs)
+* **Logic**: Excellent (Program logic is correct with no known boundary errors, and no redundant or contradictory conditions)
+* **Robutness**: Good (Program handles almost all erroneous or unexpected input gracefully without surprising the user)
+* **Error Freedom**: Good (All obvious errors are removed but there are some smaller issues not rectified -- Program will compile and run)
+* **Clarity**: Program contains appropriate documentation for all major functions, variables, or non-trivial algorithms -- Formatting indentation, and other white space aids readability)

 **Grade:** 78.00 / 100.00